 COURSE DESCRIPTIONS

 This section provides descriptions of courses offered at the College.
 The College reserves the right to revise course descriptions, course offerings, and program curricula at any time.
-Courses marked with an "O" designation are approved for online delivery via hybrid format.
+Courses marked with an "O" designation are approved for online delivery.